What is HOTA, Home of the Arts

 Can I choose my seat?

 When purchasing online for most events you will be offered the next best seating available, which you do not have to accept if it does not suit you.
 To choose specific seating you can call one of our Customer Services Representatives on 07 5588 4000 between 9am and 9pm Monday to Saturday or 10am – 8pm on Sunday and they can give you a few different seating options depending on availability.
+You can view the seating layout of The Arts Theatre by clicking here.

 Can my child come to a performance?